Post Graduate Certificate in Ultrasound for Anaesthesia and Critical Care

 • Differentiate veins from arteries

-• Recognise thrombus within the deep veins of the lower limb and differentiate it from other pathologies with a similar clinical presentation
+• Recognise thrombus within the deep veins of the lower limb

 • Understand how to integrate US scanning in the clinical algorithm for DVT